 Table Mountain suicide graphic above by alistair pott

 Mountains are dangerous places. kunanyi has thousands of hectares of trackless bush to get lost in, miles of vertical cliffs to fall off, gales and ice to freeze in.
 Its long and narrow, horse and buggy era access road is poorly marked and badly guard-railed.

-The facts show otherwise.
+On the face of it, an aerial transport system appears less risky than a road and a Pinnacle Centre safer than any hut, but the facts show otherwise.
 Firstly, the dangers—real and supposed—have rarely translated into deaths on kunyani.
 No one has died on the road to the summit in many decades and even road accident injuries have been very minor.
 Several climbers have died by misadventure on the Organ Pipes and, over a century, a handful of day-walkers have come to grief in the cold.
 In 2017 the skeletal remains of a woman missing for 30 years were found on the mountain, her cause of death remains unexplained.

-It will not be too many years before kunanyi draws a million visitors, and being further south and higher, kunanyi is colder, cloudier and more snowy than Table Mountain: it may be more dangerous.
+It will not be too many years before kunanyi draws a million visitors, and being further south and higher, kunanyi is colder, cloudier and more snowy than Table Mountain: it is inherently more dangerous.
 Alcohol exacerbated many of the deaths on Table Mountain, even though no alcohol is sold in the Park and its consumption is strictly prohibited.
 The MWCC plans to operate three bars at the summit.

 The darkest deaths are the suicides.
 Researches world-wide have reported that places of scenic beauty can become suicide hotspots, with the suicidal drawn to “an iconic feature like a mountain range, waterfall or forest”, survivors reporting that “dying at famous landmarks added dignity and grandeur to their existence and provided a sense of tranquility and peace before dying”.